 The largest of the US Virgin islands, St. Croix sits alone when considering the geography of the Virgin Islands archipelago.

 Holidays in US Virgin Islands

-In all fairness, many people prefer to visit the US Virgin Islands to enjoy lazy, sun-soaked days, and food and drink filled nights.
+In all fairness, many people prefer to holiday in US Virgin Islands to enjoy lazy, sun-soaked days, and food and drink filled nights.
 It may be the premier place in all of the extended United States for relaxation.
-Such having been stated, the US Virgin Islands is also a perfect destination for the adventurous, whether a single traveler, couple, family or large group.
+Such having been stated, the US Virgin Islands vacations are perfect for the adventurous, whether a single traveler, couple, family or large group.
 There are hotels and resorts to choose from on every island, allowing for travel to one or all three.

 Kayaking and Snorkeling

 All three of the US Virgin Islands offer ample opportunity, and clear water that is perfect for snorkeling.
 It’s a wonderful way to explore the completely new world that exists just below the surface of the Caribbean Sea.
 Trunk Bay at St. John is an excellent example of a snorkelers paradise.
 For the more experienced diver, there are SCUBA tours that are available, exploring more of the underwater geography.

 For those who prefer to skim the surface, sea kayaking will allow for water exploration, as well as impressive land features such as the mangroves in Mangrove Lagoon in St. Thomas.